stinsley23/2021apcs/README.md

 # 2021apcs
-Hello, this is all of my work from AP Computer Science 2021-22, enjoy.
+Greetings.
+Encompassed in this repository may you find any and all projects from my AP Computer Science class from 2021-2022.
+At this juncture, my programming experience is limited, but I am eager to learn more.
+You know what thay say, get busy livin', or get busy dyin'. -Sean